This page is designed to give you as leaders (old and new) information about Gilweroo that will make you and your scouts weekend more enjoyable.

 In 2022, Gilweroo is moving to the Elmore Events Centre, 48 Roasia Road, Burnewong, the site of the 2022 Victorian Jamboree (VicJam) and the 2007 Australian Jamboree.

 The equipment used in the activities at Gilweroo is designed, we hope, to last multiple Gilweroo's.
 So we ask that you ensure that your Scouts are aware that they need to respect this and use the equipment wisely.
 We would also appreciate that the equipment remains on site.
 So at the end of the weekend if you discover Gilweroo equipment in your possession please return it promptly.
 The only tings that a scout should take home after the weekend that didn't come with them are the Gilweroo badges, their Pyrographic artwork and memories of a really fun time.

 Don't allow Scouts to bring the following:

 Personnel audio/video devices

 Each year a number of mobile phones and other equipment are lost by scouts.
-They can be lost anywhere in the park and are therefore not easy to locate.
+They can be lost anywhere in the camp area and are therefore not easy to locate.
 Although we do not believe theft is an issue at Gilweroo, we do however advise caution, as it is better to take the precaution than go through the hassle of replacing the lost item.